firecracker-microvm/firecracker/docs/prod-host-setup.md

 ## Jailer Configuration

-For assuring secure isolation in production deployments, Firecracker should must be started using the `jailer` binary that's part of each Firecracker release, or executed under process constraints equal or more restrictive than those in the jailer.
+For assuring secure isolation in production deployments, Firecracker should be started using the `jailer` binary that's part of each Firecracker release, or executed under process constraints equal or more restrictive than those in the jailer.
 For more about Firecracker sandboxing please see [Firecracker design](design.md)

 The Jailer process applies